MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 ##### Cons
 1. Not a clear user flow for requesting permissions.
-2. Additional complexity for both implementation and web authors.
+2. Introduces additional complexity for both implementation and web authors.

-To simply further, we can prompt user for permissions as soon as the "addEventListener" method is called with "clipboardchange" in case the permissions are not already granted.
-This is still open for discussion as it is not a common pattern to prompt user for permissions when attaching event listeners.

 #### 5.1.2 Approach 2 - No permission required
 Since no data is being sent as part of the clipboardchange event, it can be argued that we don't need any permission to simply know when clipboard contents change.
 This will simplify the user flow as they don't need to explicitly ask for permissions before listening to the event.